LeBron, NFL players rip Brees after comments about kneeling

 Thomas followed 15 minutes later with "We don't care if you don't agree and whoever else how about that."
 Brees followed Thomas' tweets with a statement to ESPN.com.

 "I love and respect my teammates and I stand right there with them in regards to fighting for racial equality and justice," Brees said.
 "I also stand with my grandfathers who risked their lives for this country and countless other military men and women who do it on a daily basis."
-Sanders, who previously compared joining Brees to playing with Peyton Manning in Denver, wrote "Smh..
-Ignorant" upon hearing his new quarterback's comments.
+Jenkins, a member of the NFL Players Coalition for racial equality and social justice, said of Brees in a later-deleted Instagram video, "Our communities are under siege and we need help.
+And what you're telling us is don't ask for help that way, ask for it a different way.
+I can't listen to it when you ask that way.
+We're done asking, Drew.
+And people who share your sentiments, who express those, and push them throughout the world, the airwaves, are the problem.

+"It is unfortunate because I considered you a friend, I looked up to you, you're someone I had a great deal of respect for, but sometimes you should shut the (bleep) up."
+Jenkins posted the video before speaking Wednesday with Brees, after which he deleted the post.

 Free agent defensive tackle Damon Harrison tweeted, "How can you be in the locker rooms, speaking to the players, know the reasoning, and yet still be dumb enough to believe it's about the flag.
 Like HOW????
 He should know better than that.
 He just doesn't care.
 Damn man not Drew..."
 Brees and Thomas have been on the same page on the field, with the latter being named the NFL's Offensive Player of the Year in 2019.